-Gardens by the Bay has conservatories that bring in plants native to more temperate climates as well as themed gardens that explore the different cultural traditions that make up Singapore.
+Gardens by the Bay will have conservatories that will bring in plants native to more temperate climates as well as themed gardens that explore the different cultural traditions that make up Singapore.
 And drawing attention to these are 18 giant steel and concrete trees, between 25 m to 50 m high.
 These Supertrees, as they are called, consist of concrete trunks with a canopy made of a complex of steel tubes that form the branches at the top of each tree.
-The tops of some of the trees have solar cells that generate power for use in the conservatories below.
+The tops of some of the trees will have solar cells that will generate power for use in the conservatories below.
 The trunks of the Supertrees are similarly clad in a steel frame and draped with many types of climbers, flowers and ferns.

 Design has complex geometries

 On this project, TTJ worked closely with the architects and structural construction consultants to fabricate the parts needed for the Supertrees.

 Working with the design drawings for construction, TTJ began by using Tekla software to create the general arrangement drawings together with connection details.
 The drawings were then sent back to the architect and consultants for their approval.
 Tekla software has been deployed within TTJ for the past 10 years, being one of two pieces of software that the company uses to create drawings of steel parts.
 Tekla, however, is used exclusively for complex jobs.

 “Any time you have curved parts, it is good to use Tekla,” says Madam Tan Yumin, the Engineering Manager at TTJ.
 This is because the company’s other software has difficulty handling curved members.
 “From our experience, Tekla is the best,” she says.